monisankha/Synthetic-speech-detection-using-fundamental-frequency-variation-and-spectral-features/README.md

 # Synthetic-speech-detection-using-fundamental-frequency-variation-and-spectral-features
-Recent works on the vulnerability of automatic speaker verification (ASV) systems confirm that malicious spoofing attacksusing synthetic speech can provoke significant increase in false acceptance rate.
+Recent works on the vulnerability of automatic speaker verification (ASV) systems confirm that malicious spoofing attacks using synthetic speech can provoke significant increase in false acceptance rate.
 A reliable detection of synthetic speech is key to develop countermeasure for synthetic speech based spoofing attacks.